Caproni Ca.133: Second Italo-Abyssinian War (1935–1936)

 The Ca.133 was well-suited for colonial use, and it became the most successful of all Italian colonial aircraft.

 The more advanced Savoia-Marchetti SM.81s were too valuable to be used in 'low level wars' and were also more costly.
 The war was thus fought mainly with the Ca.101, Ca.111 and Ca.133.

 Around 100 Ca.133s took part in the conflict, and as well as 'normal' bombing and strafing, they were often equipped with mustard gas and Phosgene chemical bombs.
-These weapons were forbidden by the Geneva Protocol of 1925, but in this war (and in Libya) the Italians ignored the convention.
+These weapons were forbidden by the Geneva Protocol of 1925, but in this war (and in Libya) Italy ignored the convention.

 The Ca.133s were also used as transports to support the army, as well as reconnaissance aircraft.

 Without any air opposition, and flak almost exclusively based on small-calibre arms, air power was a decisive factor in Italy's final victory, culminating in the capture of Addis Ababa in early 1936.
 Even so, COIN (COunter INsurgency) operations continued until the start of World War II.